avaapm/TurkishNamedEntityRecognition/src/data/atisner/README.md

 # ATISNER dataset

-We provide the ATISNER dataset that can be used for Turkish Named Entity Recognition researches.
+We provide the ATISNER dataset that can be used for Turkish Named Entity Recognition.
 If you use `train.tsv` or `test.tsv` in your study please cite the following paper:

 ```bibtex
 @article{OZCELIK2022103065,